sai59/firstapp/README.md

 firstapp
 ========

-firstapp is a test repository
+firstapp is a test application.